Skip to content

 Morning

 For breakfast, it is recommended to consume a source of animal protein.
 These will promote dopamine production, which will stimulate us waking up and feeling motivated.
 Besides boosting our motivation and alertness, this dopamine production will maximize our circadian rhythm regulation.
-So, we are getting ready for bed as soon as we eat breakfast!
+So, we are getting ready for sleep as soon as we eat breakfast!

 Nuts will also suffice.